 Instructions

-- In a small saucepan, heat the cream until hot but not yet simmering.
+- In a small saucepan, heat the cream until very warm but not yet simmering.1 cup (227 grams) heavy whipping cream

-- Pour the heated cream over the chocolate chips and peanut butter.
-Let sit without stirring for 5 minutes, then gently whisk the mixture until smooth.
+- Pour the heated cream over the chocolate and peanut butter.
+Let sit without stirring for 5 minutes, then gently stir the mixture until smooth.
 Cover the bowl with plastic wrap and refrigerate for 2 to 4 hours until well chilled.

 - Once the cream mixture is chilled, remove the bowl from the fridge and add the confectioners' sugar.
-Using a handheld electric mixer, whip the mixture on low speed until fluffy and a bit lighter in color.
+Using an electric hand mixer, whip the mixture on low speed until fluffy and a bit lighter in color.
 Be careful not to over-whip the mixture; it should be smooth and fluffy but thick, and over-whipping will cause it to become lumpy.
-Use immediately.
+Use immediately.2 Tablespoons (14 grams) confectioners' sugar

 Is it possible to put it in a while cream dispenser